 Partial Hospitalization Program

 If you or a loved one are one of the more than twenty-one million people in the United States who struggle with addiction, several different treatment options are available to help you overcome a dependence on drugs or alcohol.
 If you have researched addiction treatment programs, you have likely noticed several different “types” of programs.
-These different program types or levels of care include residential options, outpatient options, and several in between.
+These different program types or levels of care include detox only, residential options, outpatient options such as an intensive outpatient program, and several in between.

 When considering treatment and researching your options, it can quickly become challenging to determine which type of program is right for your treatment needs.
 While inpatient residential care is appropriate and the most beneficial for some, the level of intensity provided in the inpatient setting may not be necessary for everyone.
-Depending on your unique treatment needs and goals, a partial hospitalization program or PHP may provide effective addiction treatment in an environment that does not require you to “live” at the addiction treatment facility during your treatment program.
+Depending on your unique treatment needs and goals, a partial hospitalization program or PHP may provide effective addiction treatment in an environment that does not require you to “live” at the addiction treatment facility during treatment.
+Our addiction treatment center in New Jersey can help you start your recovery journey.

 Introduction & Overview of Addiction